Albrecht von Thaer: The Berlin-Vienna Cavalry Event

 In summer 1892, the new Kaiser announced a long distance ride, between Berlin and Vienna, for German cavalry officers.
 Thaer, only recently commissioned as a second lieutenant, applied to his supervising officer for permission to participate, wearing the uniform of the Von Seydelitz Cuirassiers.
 The distance from Berlin to Vienna meant that the exercise would be unique, and that it would place considerable demands on the men and horses involved.
 The responsible cavalry officer, General von Hänisch, doubted that the newly promoted lieutenant, who till recently had combined his military career with that of a part-time law student, could successfully overcome the challenges involved.
 Von Hänisch's concern for the reputation of his cuirassiers was shared by Major-General Willy von Haeseler, commander of the 8th Cavalry Brigade.
 Despite the doubts of these senior officers, in the end von Thaer was permitted to take part in the event.

 Albrecht von Thaer was able to compensate for his lack of military experience with knowledge of horses.
 The precise destination for the exercise was the suburb of Floridsdorf, on the south side of central Vienna.
 The fastest German rider was First Lieutenant Lord von Reitzenstein of the 4th (Westphalian) Cuirassiers "von Driesen", riding "Lippspringe", a Senner mare.
 The horse died after the race.
 The second fastest German horse - placed ninth in the overall rankings - was ridden by Albrecht von Thaer, with a total riding time of 78 hours and 45 minutes.
 The prize money was 1,800 Marks.
 His horse, a small oriental-Polish grey mare, had attracted derision at the start of the race.
-He had purchased the animal at the Krakow horse market in 1890.
+He had purchased the animal at the Kraków horse market in 1890.
 She reached the finishing point undamaged apart from signs of "saddle pressure" (as a result of which she fell out of contention for the "condition prize").

 After the event, Thaer became a squadron leader with the heavy cavalry of the Cuirassier Regiment "Queen" (Pomeranian) No. 2 (a traditional unit from the former Dragoner-Regiment Nr.5 Ansbach-Bayreuth dragoons), based in Pasewalk (to the west of Stetin).
 Then from 1 October 1910, he was ordered to Berlin by the General Staff.
 He was assigned to the French division which was under the command of Hermann von Kuhl (who shortly thereafter was promoted to Generalmajor).
 Thaer was made a cavalry officer responsible for matters involving the French cavalry.
-In 1910 he was promoted to Major.
+In 1910 he was promoted to major.